 Premier is developing plans for its $5 billion project off the Falkland Islands after it agreed to join Rockhopper Exploration Plc (RKH)’s Sea Lion field.
-The political situation around the disputed archipelago is improving with the U.S.’s Noble Energy Inc. (NBL) and French government-supported Electricite de France SA stepping in to explore for oil, Durrant said.
+The political situation around the disputed archipelago is improving with the U.S.’s Noble Energy Inc. (NBL:US) and French government-supported Electricite de France SA stepping in to explore for oil, Durrant said.

 “It’s not such a bad combination now,” the CFO said.